-On Friday, September 19, the 7th and 8th grade Bands will be joining the HS Marching Band at the Gladwin – Houghton Lake Football Game.
+On Friday, September 21, the 7th and 8th grade Bands will be joining the HS Marching Band at the Gladwin – Houghton Lake Football Game.
 This is our first performance as

 *All students should wear blue and white.

 *We will march to the field with the HS Band, Cheer on the team, perform at

-*Students are expected to stay for the entire game and will be dismissed from the
+*Students are expected to stay for the en/re game and will be dismissed from the

-On Saturday, March 22, several members of the Gladwin High School Band traveled to Manistee High School to participate in the MSBOA State Solo & Ensemble Festival.
-The Festival was held at several sites around Michigan and attended by students from all over the state.
-Everyone who performed at State Festival qualified for this honor by earning a First Division rating at the District Festival that was held in February.
-The students prepared solos and small ensembles and their performances were evaluated in light of overall musical performance by trained MSBOA adjudicators.
-The Gladwin contingent did extremely well.
-9 events performed with 7 events earning First Division ratings and 2 events earning Second Division ratings.
-The following Gladwin students earned First Division ratings: Ashley Falls for her marimba solo, Ashley Falls, Andrew Good, Blake Otto, Allison Kistler, Cole Cunningham for their percussion ensemble (aka “Andrew and the Goodies”), Shianne Breault for her french horn solo, Janelle Dion, Brianna Dion for their woodwind duet, Janelle Dion for her clarinet solo, Allison Kistler, Kylie Levine, Shianne Breault for their french horn trio and Kaylee James for her clarinet solo.
+On Saturday, February 3, several members of the Gladwin High School Band traveled to Tawas Area High School to participate in the MSBOA District 9 Solo & Ensemble Festival.
+The Festival was attended by students from all over north east Michigan.
+The students prepared solos and small ensembles and their performances were evaluated by trained MSBOA adjudicators.
+The Gladwin contingent did very well.
+17 events performed with 12 events earning First Division ratings and 4 events earning Second Division ratings.

-Congratulations to all for your fine performances!
+Congratulation to all students for their fine performances!